2 Space Drive

 Fax - (864) 355-1283

 The District is statutorily required to follow competitive solicitation requirements as mandated by state law and Board policy when expending public funds.
-Contracts or special pricing offered by certain organizations such as U. S. Communities, The Cooperative Purchasing Network (TCPN) and The National Joint Powers Alliance (NJPA) through various vendors cannot be accepted for District purchases.
-The “contracts” do not meet the requirements of the District’s Procurement Code and Regulations and any such prices offered cannot be substituted for prices that are competitively solicited by District personnel.
-Any questions regarding the use of pricing or contracts offered by these organizations should be directed to the Procurement Department at 355 -1279.
+Contracts or special pricing offered by organizations such as U. S. Communities, The Cooperative Purchasing Network (TCPN) and The National Joint Powers Alliance (NJPA) through various vendors cannot be accepted for District purchases.
+These “contracts” do not meet the requirements of the District’s Procurement Code and Regulations and any such prices offered cannot be substituted for prices that are competitively solicited by District personnel.
+Any questions regarding the use of pricing or contracts offered by these types organizations should be directed to the Procurement Department at 355 -1279.